TobyX-Corp/phantom-react/docs/README.md

 A custom extension of [React](https://reactjs.org/) for AR and VR development.

-Whether you are looking to build a new AR/VR application, or add AR/VR features to your existing applications, the ViroReact platform enables you to create powerful mobile AR/VR applications using a single code base.
+Whether you are looking to build a new AR/VR application, or add AR/VR features to your existing applications, the PhantomReact platform enables you to create powerful mobile AR/VR applications using a single code base.
 Write once, run everywhere!

-## Why Use ViroReact?
+## Why Use PhantomReact?
 ## Easy to Learn
 Our framework uses web-like concepts making it simple to learn.

 ## Open Source
-As of Viro React v2.17.0 we are now open source under the MIT License.
-Add, customize or extend Viro any you want.
-The source code is available [here](https://github.com/viromedia/viro).
+As of Phantom React v2.17.0 we are now open source under the MIT License.
+Add, customize or extend Phantom any you want.
+The source code is available [here](https://github.com/TobyX-Corp/phantom-react).

 ## Fast Development
 Tired of waiting for recompile to see changes?
-With Viro React Testbed Apps, just reload and see your changes on device.
+With Phantom React Testbed Apps, just reload and see your changes on device.
 It's like "refreshing" a browser.

 ## AR/VR Integration
-In addition to creating entirely new applications, with ViroReact, you can add AR/VR functionality to your existing application and offer your user base more exciting features.
+In addition to creating entirely new applications, with PhantomReact, you can add AR/VR functionality to your existing application and offer your user base more exciting features.

 ## Cross Platform